Montadito de Crema de Habitas con Queso Manchego

 Before you start

-Use your thumbnail to break the tough, translucent outer skin of each bean and pop the bright green inner cotyledon into a clean bowl.
-Do not skip this step; the outer skins are tannic and chalky, and removing them is the difference between a rustic home dip and a silky, restaurant-quality crema.
+Do not skip this; the outer skins are tannic and chalky, and removing them is the difference between a rustic home dip and a silky, restaurant-quality crema.

-In a small skillet over medium-low heat, gently cook the minced shallot and smashed garlic in 3 tablespoons of olive oil for 4 to 5 minutes until translucent.
-Do not let them brown, or you will muddy the delicate sweetness of the beans.
+Do not let them brown, as browning adds bitter notes that muddy the delicate sweetness of the fava beans.
 Discard the garlic clove once it has perfumed the oil.

-Transfer the peeled beans, the shallot-oil mixture, the water, and the kosher salt to a food processor.
 Pulse until it forms a thick, slightly textured puree that holds its shape on a spoon.
-Store in an airtight container with plastic wrap pressed directly against the surface for up to 3 days.
+Store in an airtight container with plastic wrap pressed directly against the surface to prevent oxidation for up to three days.

 Ingredients